prettier/prettier-vscode/README.md

 **Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run**

+#### prettier.documentSelectors

+A list of [glob patterns](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) to register Prettier formatter.
+Typically these will be in the format of `**/*.abc` to tell this extension to register itself as the formatter for all files with the `abc` extension.
+This feature can be useful when you have [overrides](https://prettier.io/docs/en/configuration.html#configuration-overrides) set in your config file to map custom extensions to a parser.

 #### prettier.useEditorConfig (default: `true`)

 Whether or not to take .editorconfig into account when parsing configuration.
 See the [prettier.resolveConfig docs](https://prettier.io/docs/en/api.html) for details.